General Information

 Mountain Rose Herbs Ginger Root 484 mg ginger root powder (large capsule)

-Spring Valley™ Ginger Root 550 mg powder - in capsule (Walmart Product)
+Spring Valley™ Ginger Root 550 mg powder (Walmart product)

 Great Value® Organic Ground Ginger 1000 mg spice powder (Walmart product)